-By lowering the number of exemptions claimed on the W-4 Form filed with your payroll department, you can ensure that you won’t be hit with a huge tax bill at the end of the year.
+By lowering the number of exemptions claimed on the W-4 form filed with your payroll department, you can ensure that you won’t be hit with a huge tax bill at the end of the year.
 Most employers will allow employees to make changes to this form at any time or even multiple times throughout the year.
 Remember, the number of exemptions your claim on your W-4 only affects the amount of money that is withheld from your paycheck.
-It has no effect on the exemptions, deductions or credits you claim on your actual federal tax return at the end of the year.
+It does not affect the exemptions, deductions, or credits you claim on your actual federal tax return at the end of the year.

 You would be surprised how much your kindness can add up to substantial tax savings at the end of the year.
 Every donation you make to a nonprofit 501(c)(3) organization can help you lower your tax bill.
 It is usually very easy to verify a charity and their nonprofit status by simply going on to their website.
 Just make sure you get a receipt from the organization when you make your donation, so that you can report the proper information to be eligible for any applicable deductions.

 You don’t have to donate cash to be eligible for these tax savings either!
 You can donate a variety of things to a worthy cause, some of which include: